Categories: Glossary

 There are three primary categories of ransomware: scareware, screen lockers, and encrypting ransomware.

-Screen lockers are designed to lock users out of their devices.
-When the victim starts up their device, they are greeted with a message from a law enforcement agency, such as the FBI or Department of Justice, stating that illegal activities have been detected.
+Screen lockers: Screen lockers are designed to lock users out of their devices.
+When the victim starts up their device, they are greeted with a message from a law enforcement agency, such as the FBI or Department of Justice, stating that illegal activities have been detected on their device.
 The message demands the payment of a fine to regain access to the device.
+It is important to note that legitimate law enforcement agencies would never lock a device and demand a fine in this manner.

-Encryption ransomware is employed by hackers to encrypt a user’s files, rendering them inaccessible.
-The hackers then demand a ransom payment in exchange for decrypting the files.
-It is important to note that no security software or tool can decrypt an encrypted file or system.
+Encryption ransomware: Encryption ransomware is the most common and dangerous type of ransomware.
+It is employed by hackers to encrypt a user’s files, rendering them inaccessible.
+The hackers then demand a ransom payment in exchange for providing the decryption key.
+It is important to note that no security software or tool can decrypt an encrypted file or system without the decryption key.

 Coincu